Board of Trustees

 While an undergraduate she studied at the University of Oslo, received her B.S. from Boston University and an M.P.A. from the University of Pittsburgh Graduate School of International Affairs.
 In 1975 she completed the Program for Management Development at the Harvard Business School.
 When she retired from Johnson & Johnson she completed a graduate program in art history.

-Her volunteer activities include serving as President of the Harvard Business School (Alumni) Club of Greater New York, Secretary of the (worldwide) Harvard Business School Alumni Board and for six years as a member of the Board of Governors of Rutgers University.
+Her past volunteer activities include serving as President of the Harvard Business School (Alumni) Club of Greater New York, Secretary of the (worldwide) Harvard Business School Alumni Board and for six years as a member of the Board of Governors of Rutgers University.
 She has been the Chair of the Board of Trustees at Bennett College (NC), a trustee at Wilson College (PA) and Vice-Chair of A Better Chance.
 Currently she is on the Board of Directors of The Studio Museum in Harlem, an overseer at the Museum of Fine Arts, Boston and Co-Chair of The Stieglitz Society at the Metropolitan Museum of Art.

 Her alma mater awarded her their highest honor, the Boston University Distinguished Alumni Award.